lunasec-io/lunasec/docs/blog/2022-03-18-what-is-going-on-with-node-packages.md

   ~
 -->

-`node-ipc` is a package used in a number of projects.
+[node-ipc](https://www.npmjs.com/package/node-ipc) is a popular package to help with inter-process communication in Node.
 Here is a long, but not exhaustive list of projects that include this dependency: https://github.com/zlw9991/node-ipc-dependencies-list.
 Among the list of projects affected is most notably is the [Vue web framework](https://www.npmjs.com/package/@vue/cli-shared-utils).

 Snyk has written a [blog post](https://snyk.io/blog/peacenotwar-malicious-npm-node-ipc-package-vulnerability/) detailing